verygoodgraphics/vgg_runtime/README.md

 ## Build Instructions

-This project can be built with CMake using common practice, however, third-party libraries should be prepared first in order to compile it.
+This project can be built with CMake using common practice.

 ### 1. Build Requirements